Go to Dark Gethsemane

 Whether you're parenting a toddler or a teenager, this session will explore how to effectively talk with your children about healthy friendships and relationships through all ages and stages.
 Don't miss this opportunity to gain practical tools and confidence as you support your child's journey.

-The workshop will take place in the Parish Hall and childcare will be provided in the lower classroom.
+The workshop will take place in the Parish Hall and childcare will be provided in the lower classroom from 4-5:30 PM.
 Snacks and fellowship will follow the session.

 Please RSVP for planning purposes and contact Karen Ruff with any questions.